Research Assistant Professor

 Chelsea M. Spencer, Ph.D., is a research assistant professor in the Couple and Family Therapy program in the Department of Applied Human Sciences at Kansas State University.
 Dr. Spencer's research focuses primarily on intimate partner violence, intimate partner homicide, and sexual violence.
 Much of her research has focused on identifying factors associated with risk for violence perpetration and victimization.
 She specializes in conducting meta-analyses and other quantitative research methods.
 Dr. Spencer also conducts research for the Department of Defense and United States Air Force.
 This work is also focused on domestic violence prevention and intervention.

-Dr. Spencer enjoys spending time with her family and friends, traveling, cooking, and taking time to relax and have some fun.
+Dr. Spencer enjoys spending time with her family and friends, traveling, cooking, and spoiling her cat, Bellatrix (aka Bella).